-Swimming with whale sharks was one of the main reasons why I travelled to South Cebu.
-In fact, if challenged by tight schedules, I was more than willing to cross some other activities out from my itinerary to ensure my whale shark experience.
+Swimming with whale sharks was one of the main reasons why I traveled to South Cebu.
+If challenged by tight schedules, I was more than willing to cross out some other Cebu tourist spots from my itinerary to ensure my whale shark experience.
 That’s how I was dying to see these gentle giant sea creatures.

-My whale shark encounter in Oslob was a breeze, mainly because I subscribed the tour package offered to me by Luzmin-BH – the place where I stayed.
-I was just fetched by my tour guide (who was also my driver) at 6:00 AM and brought to the whale shark watching center.
+My whale shark encounter in Oslob was a breeze, mainly because I subscribed to the tour package offered to me by Luzmin-BH – the place where I stayed.
+My tour guide (who was also my driver) just fetched at 6:00 AM and brought to the whale shark watching center.
 That was the reason why I was already there as early as 6:30 AM.
-He walked me through all the process for me to secure a slot.
+He walked me through all the processes for me to secure a slot.

-If ever this activity is part of your South Cebu travel, and in case you DIY, here are some things that are worthy to take note:
+If ever this activity is part of your South Cebu travel, and in case you DIY, here are some things that are worth taking note of:

-- Be there early to avoid long queue as there are lots of tourists flocking the area (we are talking about a thousand of tourists accommodated in a single day here); the area is open as early as 6:00 AM (even earlier, they say); going early can also spare you from getting sunburned.
+- Be there early to avoid long queue as there are lots of tourists flocking the area (we are talking about a thousand tourists accommodated in a single day here); the venue is open as early as 6:00 AM (even earlier, they say); going there earlier can also spare you from getting sunburned;

-- The use of sunblock is strictly prohibited (but I wonder how they ensure that no one is actually using it, with the number of tourists they cater to in a day..but of course, be a responsible traveler…follow the rules)
+- The use of sunblock is strictly prohibited, but I wonder how they ensure that no one is using it, with the number of tourists they cater to in a day (but of course, be a responsible traveler; follow the rules)

-- You are given 30-minute rendezvous with these harmless sea giants; they start clocking you the moment you plunge into the water where the whale sharks are.
+- They give you a 30-minute rendezvous with these harmless sea giants; they start clocking you the moment you plunge into the water where the whale sharks are.

 Here’s the thing about why I chose to rent an action cam from them despite the price.
-First, I didn’t (and still don’t) have an action cam.
+First, I didn’t have an action cam.
 Secondly, I wanted to have some decent underwater photos (who knows?
 That could be my first and last time with whale sharks).
-And lastly, I wanted to cherish my precious little time with these wonderful sea creatures while somebody taking some photos of me (the boatmen assigned to me were nice); they doubled as my underwater photographers and they were handling me professionally – gave instructions and followed my routine just to capture good images.)
+Lastly, I wanted to cherish my precious little time with these breathtaking sea creatures, so it made sense that somebody else was taking some photos of me.
+The boatmen assigned to me were excellent; they doubled as my underwater photographers, and they were handling me professionally – gave instructions and followed my routine to capture good images.)

-- After an action-packed encounter with whale sharks, you can take a shower to wash away the salt water (yes, there are showers installed by the shore – and it’s free to use them)
+- After an action-packed encounter with whale sharks, you can take a shower to wash away the salt-water (yes, there are showers by the shore – and it’s free to use them)